custom-components/ble_monitor/info.md

 - LYWSD03MMC

   (small square body, segment LCD, broadcasts temperature and humidity once in about 10 minutes and battery level once in an hour.
-Supports both sensors with original firmware as well as custom firmware as explained [here](https://github.com/atc1441/ATC_MiThermometer).
+Supports both sensors with original firmware as well as custom firmware as explained [here](https://github.com/atc1441/ATC_MiThermometer) (make sure you set advertising type to mi-like).
 With the original firmware, advertisements are encrypted, therefore you need to set an encryption key in your configuration, see for instructions the [encryptors](#encryptors) option (not needed for sensors with custom firmware))

   ![LYWSD03MMC](/pictures/LYWSD03MMC.jpg)